• Skip to primary navigation

 Can vegans eat rice noodles?

 Yes!
 Almost all rice noodles are vegan, as they just contain rice and water.
+The only thing to watch out for is extra flavoring that may be added to the noodles.

 More tofu recipes

-How to Make Crispy Tofu
+How to Make Crispy Tofu (Easy, Healthy, No-Fry)

-Buddha Bowls
+Vegan Buddha Bowls with Tofu (gluten-free)

 A bowl of vegan noodles with almond butter sauce, tofu and vegetables.

-Print Recipe Pin Recipe
+Print Recipe Pin Recipe Save Recipe Saved Recipe!

-4.96 from 49 votes
+4.98 from 85 votes

-Vegan Tofu Noodles with Almond Butter
+EASY Tofu Noodles with Almond Butter Sauce

 Prep Time10 minutes mins